ahyangnb/generate_api_path/README.md

 # Generate api path.

-a plugin can be generated different api path file.
+A plugin can be generated different api path file for encode api request.

 ## Generate result.